Transition 2025

 Who can I contact?

-Ms. Katrin Lindner and Mr. Konstantin Thieme will advise you on the subject of transferring.
+Ms. Katrin Lindner and Mr. Konstantin Thieme will advise you on the topic of transfer.
 Please make an appointment in advance by e-mail and bring your transcript of records (HISQIS or SELMA extract) with you.

 Mrs Katrin Lindner, Examination office